• Skip to main content

 The changing of the Guard.
 Horse Guard's Parade

-Location: St James’s Palace, Bucking Palace, Horse Guards
+Location: St James’s Palace | Buckingham Palace | Horse Guards Parade

 7. People Watching at Picadilly Circus

 While the continent may have its giant squares, London has circuses or circles.
 Picadilly Circus is at the junction of Picadilly, Regent Street, Haymarket, and Shaftsbury Avenue.
-So that means you are a stone’s throw away from some premiere shopping.
-Over 100 million people go through every year.
-Legend has if you stay there long enough, you will see the whole world pass through.
-The famous statue of Eros sits on top of the Shaftesbury memorial.
-The iconic electronic advertisements have covered the area since 1910.
+That means you’re a stone’s throw away from some premiere shopping.
+Over 100 million people go through the area every year.

-Location: Picadilly Circus
+Address: Picadilly Circus

 6. Window Shopping in Historic Districts